Niyaaz93/printf/README.md

 Unknown:[%r]
 Unknown:[%r]
 ```

 * We strongly encourage you to work all together on a set of tests
 * If the task does not specify what to do with an edge case, do the same as printf

 ## Tasks
 <hr>
-* The tasks completed were as specified in the tasks on the ALX intranet page for the project
+* The tasks completed were as specified in the tasks on the ALX intranet page for the projecs